 Between the second and fifth day after giving birth, milk production increases rapidly.
 The milk becomes clearer and takes on a blueish - or yellowish-white colour.
 This is when your milk "comes in."
 It is caused by hormonal changes and will happen even if you don't breastfeed your baby or express your milk.
 If breasts are stimulated often during this period, including at night, milk seems to come in more quickly.
 Frequent stimulation also helps reduce discomfort if breasts are engorged.

 Your milk changes over time to adapt to your baby's needs as she grows.
 Milk also changes over the course of a feeding and according to the time of day.

-In certain cases, it is recommended to supplement breastfed babies with Vitamin D until they are getting enough of it from their diet (see Vitamin D: Not your ordinary vitamin!, page 380).
+It is recommended to supplement breastfed babies with Vitamin D until they are getting enough of it from their diet (see Vitamin D: Not your ordinary vitamin!, page 380).
+Your healthcare professional will help you determine what dose your baby should take.